PUBLICATIONS

 As a child and teen who experienced years of social exclusion bullying during her elementary and middle school years, Helena writes about how her favorite show – Stranger Things – taught her about the power of the archetype of the outsider.
 This awareness that she was an outsider gave her a place to put the pain of years of exclusion and, she believes, saved her from more years of pain.
 In this chapter, Helena celebrates the power of the outsider - on screen and in life – as the ones who save the world.

 This chapter is about a restorative justice attempt and failure.
 It is about a family negotiating the disappointment of a school that failed their child.
-Helena, 13, experiences a horrendous bullying on her school campus at the hands of older boys.
+Helena, 13, experiences horrendous bullying on her school campus at the hands of older boys.
 Helena’s parents – professionals with rich, deep backgrounds in restorative justice – attempt to partner with the school and other families only to be met with disregard and silence.
 The school’s administration believes it is fully implementing restorative justice, but it is performative in nature and only ends up raining down more violence on Helena.
 How do parents negotiate the reality that their child is in an unsupportive environment?
 How do families and schools get to a place of renewal, reimagining what safety is while maintaining a strong partnership?
-Compelling elements of this chapter are the captured dialogue between parties, Helena’s extraordinary generosity in drafting letters to her peers who violated her, and the family’s summarized tips to guide others in navigating the everyday crisis of bullying – especially when a school fails to maintain safety for all students.
+Compelling elements of this chapter are the captured dialogue between parties, Helena’s extraordinary generosity in drafting letters to her peers who bullied her, and the family’s summarized tips to guide others in navigating the everyday crisis of bullying – especially when a school fails to maintain safety for all students.

 Donato-Sapp, H. (in review).
 “Interview with my first Black educator, Mr. Wooly Pierre.
 In Amina Humphrey’s (Ed.)
 What’s goin’ on?: Voices from the African Diaspora.
 New York, NY: Peter Lang Press.